alexcoy06/Data-Science/README.md

 For your convenience, I have the **Jupyter Notebook** directly connected to a **Google Colab**.
 You can simply click on the **Google Colab** link to access and test each **Jupyter Notebook**.
 You can find the link in the upper left corner.

 **Note:** When using `Google Colab`, make sure to take note of the instructions and change the value for the import.

+### Deployment Resources

+The following links are videos you can watch if my project piques your interest and you want to try any of this for yourself.

+- This is for a [basic deployment.](https://www.youtube.com/watch?v=DA6ZAHBPF1U)
+- This one is for a more [advanced deployment.](https://www.youtube.com/watch?v=zulGMYg0v6U)

 ## Improvement